 Type #4 – Grouped Product

-The grouped product, as you can clue from its name, is nothing more a simple or a virtual product, but both share the same characteristics.
+The grouped stock, as you can clue from its name, is nothing more a simple or a virtual attribute value, but both share the same characteristics.
 Most of the types are the same but different colors.
 Grouped stocks can increase your sales.

 Type #5 – Bundled Product

-The bundle products are similar to one category that can be put in a combo or bundle.
+The bundles are similar to one category that can be put in a combo or bundle.
 It is a famous selling trick, which can be found in most of the bigger online stores.

 Type #6 – Downloadable Product

-The downloadable product can be anything that can be download on your computer, such as software, game, file, song, etc.
+The downloadable item can be anything that can be download on your computer, such as software, game, file, song, etc.

 Example of a downloadable product.